ntsd/dotfiles/README.md

 # .files

+> Warning The Linux is not working in the moment, beacuse the $HOME will change to /root

 This dotfile is created from `https://github.com/webpro/dotfiles` boilerplate

 These are my dotfiles.
 Take anything you want, but at your own risk.